AzureIoTGBB/iot-edge-offline-dashboarding/documentation/manufacturing-kpis.md

   |> cumulativeSum()
 ```

-Extract field STATUS, convert STATUS values to 0.0 or 1.0.
-STATUS values in set StatusValuesForOn are mapped to 1.0 rest are mapped to 0.0.
+Extract the field STATUS, converting the values to 0.0 or 1.0.
+STATUS values in the set `StatusValuesForOn` (see above) are mapped to 1.0, all other are mapped to 0.0.

 ```
 StatusData=